nacnudus/unpivotr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have replaced an invald URL.
+In this version I have replaced an invald URL _and_ run `document()`.
+Apologies for missing this last time.

 ## Test environments